dserrada/FlyOnTheWallCatcher/README.md

 * Use jpackage to distribute application.
 * Upgrade to use jdk 17 when available
 * Seal the classes... ¿not very important?
+* Automatic generation of pom.xml to help GitHub detecting dependencies

 ### Other types of eavesdropping detection
 * Change of gateway via a network card on LAN in promiscuous mode.